tyronewilson/team-rank/README.md

 ```

 ## Quality Control
-The following output was obtained by running goreportcard-cli
+The following output was obtained by running goreportcard-cli (misspell was omitted for the sake of time)

 ```shell
 Grade: A+ (100.0%)